 Grazie, Ry Cooder.

-We are many, buddy, they are few.
+We are many, Buddy, they are few.

 We own the power if we’d only seize it.